Val Lewton (visual artist): Painter

 Chiefly known for his landscapes, Lewton generally depicted cities and suburbs with a detached, impersonal sensibility.
 Writing about his watercolors in Arts magazine in 1980, Harry Rand observed, “Either by implication or statement, personalities are absent from Lewton’s work; there is hardly a sense of the lives that move through those spaces he describes.”
 The critic compared the artist to Fairfield Porter, Edward Hopper, and Charles Sheeler.

 Lewton painted from a young age.
 On a family trip to the Museum of Modern Art in New York City, he discovered the work of Henri Matisse, an encounter that permanently influenced his artistic vision.
-In the early 1960s, Lewton lived in southern California and taught art classes at the University of California Riverside.
+In the early 1960s, Lewton lived in Southern California and taught art classes at the University of California Riverside.
 During this period, he was inspired by the paintings of Roger Kuntz and the murals of José Clemente Orozco.
 In 1963, he reached out to his former Claremont professor, David Scott, then assistant director of the National Collection of Fine Arts, who encouraged him to apply to the Smithsonian Institution.
-The result was a cross-country move to the Washington, D.C. area, and two years later he was included in the Corcoran Gallery’s annual group exhibition of local artists.
+The result was a cross-country move to the Washington, DC area, and two years later, he was included in the Corcoran Gallery’s annual group exhibition of local artists.

-In 1973, the Studio Gallery gave Lewton his first solo exhibition in D.C., “Val Lewton Is Dale City,” a title derived from the Virginia suburb of Dale City.
-In 1985, The Corcoran's 1985 “Washington Show” included Lewton's large-scale painting “H Street Demolition,” created the previous year.
-His 60-by-100-foot “Airshaft Mural,” painted in 1988, relies on a trompe l'oeil effect that gives the viewers the impression of seeing through a concrete pylon built over I-395 to the U.S Capitol Building.
+In 1973, the Studio Gallery gave Lewton his first solo exhibition in DC, “Val Lewton Is Dale City”, a title derived from the Virginia suburb of Dale City.
+In 1985, the Corcoran's 1985 “Washington Show” included Lewton's large-scale painting H Street Demolition created the previous year.
+His 60-by-100-foot Airshaft Mural, painted in 1988, relies on a trompe l'oeil effect that gives the viewers the impression of seeing through a concrete pylon built over I-395 to the U.S Capitol Building.
 "I sort of wanted to emphasize the concrete," Lewton told The Washington Post’s John Kelly.
 "I thought if it looked like it had been penetrated, it would make it look even more solid than it was."